 - Sort By: Days Online, Year Built, Lot Size, Square Feet, Bathrooms, Bedrooms, Price Change, Price or Map Center

 - Results Type: Grid or List format

 Changing the results sorting not only re-orders the listings in the results, but also changes the way the listings look on the map.

 In addition to the Default Search Results appearance, you can also include site-wide search restrictions using the Search Restrictions section:

-In almost all cases it is better to use a polygon search in the Search Appearance map if you are attempting to limit listings in the search results to a specific area.
-The Location filters really should only be used if you have a limited search area (such as counties or zip codes) and do not want ANY OTHER LISTINGS FROM ANYWHERE ELSE to show on your site.
+The Location filters really should only be used if you have a limited search area (such as counties or zip codes) and do not want any other listings from anywhere else to show on your site.

 Location filtering options are very powerful and do not take into account variations of location names in certain MLS feeds.

 For example: city names with the "Fort" prefix may be in the MLS under a variety of names - Ft.
 Jones, Fort Jones, FT Jones, Ft Jones, therefore you would want to select each variation.

 Sale Price, Sale Type, Listing Type, Property Type, and Status filters can give you finite control over what types of listings are displayed on your site.